purpleidea/flabbergast/kws-vm.md

      r : Any = box(value : Template)
      r : Any = box(value : Unit)

+### Capture
+Create a function that will return a provided value.

+     r : Function = capture(value : Any)

 ### Conditional
 Perform the block specified if the condition is true.